 Thanks to our sponsor Flower Power for this great article.

-Whether your town or school’s Spring carnival is a time-honored tradition or a relatively new event, the key is to keep continually improving and refreshing the event to keep your attendees happy, energized and coming back year after year.
+Whether your town's or school’s Spring carnival is a time-honored tradition or a relatively new event, the key is to keep continually improving and refreshing the event to keep your attendees happy, energized and coming back year after year.
 Here are seven ideas for booths to spice up this beloved annual community party!

 Something to Take Home.
 Everyone loves to have a photograph commemorating a good time.
 This year, go beyond the photo booth!
 Ask among your volunteers for amateur or professional photographers to donate their skills.
 Decorate a colorful shower curtain with large plastic or tissue flowers to create a backdrop and set up a giant planter in front.
 Pose kids and/or families as the flowers in the pot.
 Set up a digital photo printer and you have an instant memory generator!
 Bonus: encourage parents to take photos with their smartphones and tag the event on social media like Instagram, Facebook and Snapchat.

 Harness Their Star Power!
 Set up a Karaoke machine and a mini-stage, and watch the fun.
 Or rope-off a dance party area with a kid-friendly sound-track.
 You could even enlist the help of a local dance teacher, hula hoop artist, or baton twirler to teach the attendees a quick routine in 15 minute shifts.